College of Education

 Available via Ecampus

-ED 424, TEACHER AS REFLECTIVE PRACTITIONER, 2 Credits
+ED 424, +TEACHER AS REFLECTIVE PRACTITIONER, 3 Credits

-Designed to help teachers make complex judgments based upon their knowledge and understanding of their students, the curriculum, and larger social and cultural issues through reflective practice.
-Problem solving related to teaching with strong focus on generating new knowledge about teaching, learning, and assessment.
+Guides teachers to make complex judgments based upon their knowledge and understanding of their students, the curriculum, and larger social and cultural issues through reflective practice.
+Emphasizes problem solving related to teaching with a strong focus on generating new knowledge about teaching, learning, and assessment.

 ED 425, CURRICULUM DESIGN AND INSTRUCTIONAL METHODS, 3 Credits